 If you have a direct flight between these two cities, you can plan on it taking approximately 2h 35min.
 Some flights require a layover, and if this is the case, the duration of the journey will be between 4h and 7h 35min.

 Flight prices can fluctuate massively.
 However, we have studied price trends to help you find cheap flights from Rome to Amsterdam and save as much as possible on ticket prices.
 In general, when you book a flight:

-Travel between Rome, Italy and Amsterdam, Netherlands by plane is: Fully open.
+Travel by plane between Rome, Italy and Amsterdam, Netherlands is: Fully open.

-International entry status: Entry is fully open for citizens and permanent residents of Italy
+International entry is allowed for: Entry is fully open for citizens and permanent residents of Italy

-Reentry to Italy is allowed for: Entry is partially open for citizens and permanent residents of Netherlands
+Entry into Italy is allowed for: Entry is partially open for citizens and permanent residents of Netherlands

 The government of Italy has imposed these measures to reduce the spread of COVID-19:

 Last checked on 9/25/21.
 Please check the latest COVID-19 travel safety regulations closer to the travel date of your flight to Rome from Amsterdam.

 When traveling this route, Omio customers are departing most frequently from Rome Leonardo da Vinci Fiumicino Airport and arriving in Amsterdam Airport Schiphol.